WillTDA/Discord.js-Akinator/README.md

 //Example options for Discord.js Akinator:

-const language = "en"; //The language of the game const childMode = false; //Whether to use Akinator's Child Mode const gameType = "character"; //The type of Akinator game to be played. ("animal", "character" or "object") const useButtons = true; //Whether to use Discord's buttons instead of message input const embedColor = "#1F1E33"; //The color of the message embeds
+const language = "en"; //The language of the game.
+Defaults to "en". const childMode = false; //Whether to use Akinator's Child Mode.
+Defaults to "false". const gameType = "character"; //The type of Akinator game to be played. ("animal", "character" or "object").
+Defaults to "character". const useButtons = true; //Whether to use Discord's buttons instead of message input for answering questions.
+Defaults to "false". const embedColor = "#1F1E33"; //The color of the message embeds.
+Defaults to "Random". const translationCachingOptions = {
+    enabled: true, //Whether to cache translations.
+Defaults to "true".
+(Recommended)
+    path: "./translationCache" //The path to the translation cache folder relative to the current working directory.
+Defaults to "./translationCache".
+};
 ```
-With Discord.js Akinator, you can choose whether you want to use a message, or a slash command as the input.
-Here's a quick example on how to do both!
+With Discord.js Akinator, you can choose whether you want to use a slash command, or a message as the input.
+Here's some quick examples on how to do both!

 ### Using Discord's Slash Commands as Input: